sryburn/brewhoohoo-photon/Brew Steps.md

 ##### Water Chemicals
 To remove chlorine, add 1ml of 10% potasium metabisulphite solution per 10 litres of water (equivalent to 10mg per litre)
+Note: The above aligns with the commonly recomended 1 campden tablet per 20L concentration, however in theory can go 10x less than this.

 ###### IPA
 55L = 22G Gypsum, 9.4G Epsom Salt